De-stressing SMEs with digital lending offerings

 2 critical costs associated with digital customer journey

-- customer stickyness forms another huge cost, which is purely dependent on the user experience.
+- Customer stickiness forms another huge cost, which is purely dependent on the user experience.

 Hence, the digital lending platform plays a vital role to help customer adapt to the interface and enjoys using it.
 For example, to cater to a set of individuals with featured phones, the platform is flexible to adapt to a featured phone capability.
 Despite the featured phone capability, it gives a remarkable user experience.
 Another example is to support the versatility of languages spoken in different Asia-Pacific regions.
 The platform can understand and support the vernacular requirements, enabled through Artificial Intelligence and Machine Learning.